You love your kids. I know you do.

 To avoid these problems, stick to a medium or medium-firm mattress.

-There are three main types of mattress that you can choose between:
+There are three main mattress types that you can choose between:

 The foam moulds perfectly around your body while you sleep, which means it’s great for support and comfort.
 Since you create a little groove as you sleep, a memory foam mattress means that you don’t toss and turn.
 You’ll know what your child’s sleeping habits are like, so if this is a problem for them, memory foam might be a good option.

 One problem you might find is that new memory foam mattresses have a strange smell.
-It’s perfectly normal and will disappear after 24-48 hours but you might get some moaning in the meantime!
+It’s perfectly normal and just due to the off gassing of the foam and will disappear after 24-48 hours but you might get some moaning in the meantime!

 These mattresses do tend to be more expensive but are very durable, which is something you’d want from a kids mattress.